DR JESS RAYNER

 I work with a range of different therapy approaches which I often integrate.
 Every person is unique in what they bring to work on in therapy, so we will discuss what sort of therapy might be most useful during our initial session/s.

-The work that we do generally begins with some time spent creating a shared understanding of what is happening for you and what has led you to your current situation - many people find that this in itself is helpful and offers some new perspectives and relief.
-The therapy approaches I use include practical skills and strategies, such as mindfulness, breathwork, journalling and self-reflection, visualisation, goal setting and ways to regulate emotions and the nervous system.
-An important factor in whether therapy works or not is the relationship between the therapist and the client, so I place an emphasis on creating a comfortable space to connect and build trust and safety.
-Below is information on some of the approaches I commonly offer.
+The work that we do generally begins with some time spent creating a shared understanding of what is happening for you and what has led you to your current situation - many people find that this is helpful and offers new perspectives and relief.
+The therapy approaches I use include practical skills and strategies, such as meditation, breathwork, journalling and self-reflection, visualisation, goal setting and other ways to regulate emotions and the nervous system.
+I see emotional struggles as shaped by both your unique experiences and the wider world we are navigating.
+Therapy offers space to understand your story in the context of the times we’re living through.Below is information on some of the approaches I commonly offer.

 EMDR